Shadow

 Dir.
 Federico Zampaglione

-While there are distinct echoes of classic Italian horror throughout Shadow, the film’s primary influences would appear to stem from the recent ‘torture-porn’ sub-genre.
-Beginning with a Deliverance-like narrative, in which a young couple are menaced in the woods by redneck local types, Shadow soon lurches down a much more outré trail; it’s contemporaries are the likes of recent French shockers such as The Pack and Frontière(s) - it even stars the latter’s Karina Testa.
+While there are distinct echoes of classic Italian horror throughout Shadow, the film’s primary influences would appear to stem from the recent American ‘torture-porn’ sub-genre.
+Beginning with a Deliverance-like narrative, in which a young couple are menaced in the woods by aggressive locals, Shadow soon lurches down a much more outré trail; it’s contemporaries are the likes of recent French shockers such as The Pack and Frontière(s) - it even stars the latter’s Karina Testa.
 As soon as the characters get lost in the woods and realise that the trigger-happy locals are the least of their worries, and that something much more sinister lurks within the woods, Shadow’s second act really begins to exude its torture-porn influences.
 Images of people strapped to surgical tables while various sharp implements are lovingly fondled in front of their eyes ensue.
 However the emphasis in Zampaglione’s film is not on gruesome effects and splashy violence, but rather the threat of violence, its bloody aftermath and the primitive cruelty that man is capable of.
 While there isn’t anything too extreme in terms of onscreen violence, one particular moment – which also provides a wonderful nod to that classic Italian horror staple, eye-violation – is shockingly effective.

-Somewhat typical of Italian horror, the plot is very thin and the emphasis is placed firmly on creating an increasingly nightmarish atmosphere sopping with dread and the threat of violence.
+The plot is very thin and the emphasis is placed firmly on creating an increasingly nightmarish atmosphere sopping with dread and the threat of violence.
 Characters are never fully developed and are essentially only there to further on the hellish proceedings.
 That said, while the story is a simple and unfussy one, the way in which Zampaglione spins it out is highly impressive.
 Layering on the ominous tone and simmering tension early on, he steadily ratchets up the suspense until it’s unbearable.

 Popular posts from this blog

-The Soul Eater (2024)
+The Substance (2024)